teambit/docs/docs/testing/customize.md

 The new `jest.config.js` file does not replace the default one but merges into it (and therefor only configures the properties to override).
 Since the "transformIgnorePatterns" property conflicts with the one set by the environment, it replaces it.
 In cases where there is no conflict between two properties, the override property will simply be added to the default configuration file.

-> Do not use the configuration file to set the pattern for your test files.
+> Do not use the configuration file to set the pattern for your test files names.
 Instead, use the Tester [workspace config API](/docs/testing/overview#patterns).

 ### Option #2: Replace the test runner used by the environment